-• External evaluators are an essential component of Innovation Fund scaling grants.
+SECTION V. HOW WILL YOU EVALUATE IT?
+(CONTINUED) • Successful implementation grant applicants will have identified a feasible comparison group that they can use to determine the actual impact of their program.
+A comparison group is a group of students/teachers/leaders that did not receive the intervention/participate in the program but is as similar as possible to the group that does.
+For example, a middle school that is implementing a sixth-grade math, personalized learning program, might use a comparison group of similar sixth graders that are from a similar, neighboring middle school.
+Tips for Success External evaluators are an essential component of Innovation Fund implementation grants.
 Please note that the quality of external evaluators varies greatly.
 Do NOT assume that because an evaluator has worked with Georgia schools and districts before that they are highly-qualified to serve as your evaluator.
-We strongly encourage applicants to conduct a thorough search for evaluators, both in and outside of Georgia, that can show evidence they are capable of:

-- Designing a quasi-experimental, mixed methods evaluation that: - Collects baseline data related to your program's SMART goals; - Collects valid and reliable data that directly measures your program's progress towards those goals; - Collects valid and reliable qualitative and quantitative data at regular intervals throughout the grant to inform course corrections; - Includes a comparison group of students, teachers, and/or leaders to determine your program's actual impact; - o Implementing the evaluation plan as designed; - o Completing mid-year and end-of-year evaluation reports; and - o Attending site visits from GOSA to discuss the progress of the grant.
+We strongly encourage applicants to conduct a thorough search for evaluators, both in and outside of Georgia, that can show evidence they are capable of: Designing a quasi-experimental, mixed methods evaluation that: Collects baseline data related to your program's SMART goals; Collects valid and reliable data that directly measures your program's progress towards those goals; Collects valid and reliable qualitative and quantitative data at regular intervals throughout the grant to inform course corrections; Includes a comparison group of students, teachers, and/or leaders to determine your program's actual impact; Implementing the evaluation plan as designed; Completing mid-year and end-of-year evaluation reports; and Hosting site visits from GOSA to discuss the progress of the grant.